doutorsocrates90/doutorsocrates90.github.io/post/rede-amnesia-de-radios.md

 <img src="images/Captura-de-tela-2019-07-08-14.56.13.png" alt="" />

-Radio Amnésia was an Indigenous Communities Free FM Radio Network experience for 15 years.
+Radio Amnésia was network of Indigenous Radios both online and FM experience that lasted for 15 years.